 Overview of the CPR regulations and the effect on producers, distributors and compliance bodies.

 Michael Weingärtler analyses European construction market trends for over 15 years as member of the strategic group of EUROCONSTRUCT, Europe‘s leading construction market forecasting network.
 He is contributing to construction related magazines and is holding lectures for national and international business events.
 Additionally, he is consultant for public goods at ISA (Institute of Strategic Analysis).

-Aleksandr Smilgevich was Founder, and General Director of Bit-Telecom between 2002-2011.
-Between 2006-2008 - ER-Telecom he was the Innovation Director.
+Aleksandr Smilgevich was Founder and General Director of Bit-Telecom between 2002 and 2011.
+Between 2006-2008, he was Innovation Director at ER-Telecom.
 Since 2006 he has been INCAB’s Founder and General Director.
 Furthermore between 2012 to 2014 Mr Smilgevich was Head of Telecom Cables Sector for the International Association “Elektrokabel”.